sneakysneak/docs/pages/custom-connectors/01-introduction.md

 tags: [connector-creation]
 ---

-## What is a Cyclr custom connector?
+## What is a Cyclr Custon Connector?

 A custom connector allows you to integrate apps that aren’t in our [connector library](http://cyclr.com/connectors/).
 You can even add connectors for your own private apps and websites.
 Our Connector Manager makes this task quicker and easier to maintain than writing a traditional coded integration.
 Note that not all price plans include access to the Custom Connector builder or that access is subject to an additional fee